 1 tbsp coconut oil for greasing the pan

-1 Can full-fat coconut milk, that has been refrigerated overnight (it must be very cold)
+1 can full-fat coconut milk, refrigerated overnight

-1 Tbsp local liquid honey or maple syrup
+1 tablespoon maple syrup